Learn how to cut and de-seed a pomegranate the easy way. It is quick, effortless, and will leave everything stain-free of pomegranate juice.

 This is how to de-seed a pomegranate the right way.
-It can be a messy and tedious task.
-Fear not- here’s an easy method of How to Cut and Deseed A Pomegranate.
+It can be a messy and tedious task, but fear not- here’s an easy method.
 It’s quick, easy, and will leave your favorite shirt stain-free.
-There are many methods of how to cut pomegranates, however, this one ensures you get every delicious seed from the fruit with little to no bruising.
+There are many methods for cutting a pomegranate, however, this one ensures you get every delicious seed from the fruit with little to no bruising.

-Be sure to have a bowl to the side, so you can toss away any membrane– the white pith from the pomegranate- it’s not appetizing.
-All of the pith should float to the top and the seeds should stay at the bottom of the bowl.
+Ensure you have a bowl on the side so you can toss away any pomegranate membrane– the white pith from the fruit- it is not appetizing.
+All of the pith should float to the top and the seeds should will generally stay at the bottom of the bowl.
 Skim off any white pith from the bowl of water with your fingers or a metal spoon.
 Place the seeds in a colander, and wash them under cold water before eating.

-Note: The pomegranate seeds should keep for a couple of days in an airtight container placed in the refrigerator.
+The seeds will keep for two to three days in an airtight container placed in the refrigerator.

 Other Posts You Will Enjoy